-Every month in the US, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”
+Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

 Hundreds of job seekers fall victim to junk resume writing services, and they have no idea they’re being scammed.

 We want to help.

 We made our own list, updated in 2019, and this post is FULL of details on the how and why.